KhaledNobani/ang-google-services/README.md

 1. Search places nearby specific location
 2. Add markers into the map
-3. Get the names of the place for given coordinates
+3. Get the names of the place for the given coordinates
+4. Get the list of address, and their coordinates for the given address

 ## Screenshots